Kavyakb58/My-Portfolio/README.md

 ---

 ## ⭐ Testimonials
+- **Guru Basavaraj — Senior QA Manager, Indusface**
   *“I had the opportunity to mentor Kavya during her internship, and she consistently impressed the team with her strong knowledge of automation and her ability to deliver high-quality work.
 She learns new concepts remarkably fast and applies them with confidence and accuracy.
 Her dedication and ownership stand out — she takes responsibility for her tasks, meets deadlines without follow-ups, and proactively resolves challenges.
 With sharp analytical skills and a collaborative mindset, she contributes valuable ideas and supports the team whenever needed.
 She will be a great asset to any team she joins.
 She is one of the best resources I have seen.”*
   **[View full recommendation on LinkedIn](https://www.linkedin.com/in/kavaykb58/)**

 ---